-CANCELLATION POLICY: Refund of deposit and payment, less \$100 handling fee, will be made if cancellation is received up to 180 days before departure.
-If cancellation occurs between 179 and 90 days before the departure date, 50% of the tour fee is refundable.
+CANCELLATION POLICY: Refund of deposit and full payment, less \$100 handling fee, will be made if cancellation is received up to 180 days before departure.
+If cancellation occurs between 179 and 90 days before the departure date, 50% of the full tour fee is non-refundable, which would include the full deposit if the final payment has not yet been paid.
 Thereafter, all deposits and payments are not refundable and non- transferable.